tugberkgoc/foundation-notes/06 Code Quality.md

 In this worksheet you will be applying a range of techniques to improve the quality of your code.

+Before you start you need to pull any _upstream changes_.
+Detailed instructions can be found in the **Setup** lab.

 ## 1 Modularisation

 The first step you will need to do is to split your code up to make it easier to understand.
 Take a look at the end of the `index.js` routes file.